opencv/opencv/modules/features2d/doc/feature_detection_and_description.rst

     Applies quantization to the current randomized tree.

-    :param num_quant_bits: Number of bits are used for quantization
+    :param num_quant_bits: Number of bits used for quantization.

 .. index:: RTreeNode